-- Schooling is compulsory for students aged between 6 and 17 years unless an exemption from attendance has been granted.
-This applies to all schools including mainstream, specialist, and government English language schools or centres.
+- Except in very specific circumstances, schooling is compulsory for students who have turned 6 until they turn 17.
+This applies to students at all schools including mainstream, specialist, and government English language schools or centres.

 - age eligibility, including exceptions and exemptions from the maximum and minimum school age requirements and processes

 - determining designated neighbourhood school areas and zones